 Why is my ferret’s poop runny/watery?

-Runny and watery poop are usually the symbols of stress in ferrets.
-They occur when the food passes through the colon, and not much water is absorbed.
+Runny and watery poop is usually a symbol of stress in ferrets.
+These occur when the food passes through the colon, and not much water is absorbed.
 The water then comes out as runny poop.

 If it happens on a single occasion, then it’s okay, but if it continues, then it could be a sign of diarrhea.